Newfoundland Power uses Survey123 to monitor staff health

 - 6 backup generators

 Newfoundland Power’s Human Resources department identified the need to collect the health status of employees so that their Occupational Health Nurse (OHN) could complete risk assessments and monitor employees during the COVID-19 pandemic.
 This information had to be collected securely and rapidly delivered in the proper format to the appropriate parties: aggregate, anonymous data for management and supervisors; and employee-specific, confidential information to the OHN and only the OHN.
-Making the situation more complicated was the requirement that all this be done in a way that did not conflict with—or ideally, facilitated—social distancing and allow the organization to quickly adapt as the situation developed.
+Making the situation more complicated was the requirement that all this be done in a way that did not conflict with—or ideally, facilitated—social distancing and allowed the organization to quickly adapt as the situation developed.
 With over 600 employees, including many in remote areas, this was a challenge that demanded an innovative solution.

 Identifying innovative solutions was another aim of the Company.
 Newfoundland Power recognized that crises demand rapid and effective adaptation.
 While deeply unfortunate, a crisis often translates into a catalyst for growth, simply out of necessity.
 The Company understood they could realize new efficiencies and capabilities as they developed an effective response to the challenges of COVID-19.